Home Historical Analysis No Guns at a MASH Unit? Wrong!

 While we sometimes see military police guarding the roads leading to or from the MASH 4077th, we rarely see anything that could be construed as a defensive perimeter.
 MASH units did need to see to their own security, and it was often left to the doctors and other support people to figure out how to defend their camps.

 MASH units in Korea absolutely required sentries and other means to detect the presence of incoming enemy troops and defend in the camps, if necessary.
-While Korean or Chinese troops rarely made their way to the medical units, it was not unheard of.
+While North Korean or Chinese troops rarely made their way to the medical units, it was not unheard of.
 Likewise, as depicted in the show, MASH units sometimes received mortar rounds within or around the camp.

 A perimeter defense was not the only consideration.
 A MASH unit also needed interior defense, including defensive positions and protection from those occasional but deadly mortar rounds.
 This brings us to the first episode that I personally find to be an inaccurate portrayal of the situation, albeit a funny one.